anishsharma251205-bit/Archlens-multi-agent-system-architecture-evaluator-/README.md

 ### Report

-The Report page provides the complete written architecture evaluation.
+The complete written architecture evaluation:

-It includes:

 - Overall score
 - Overall summary
 - Key issues
 - Recommendations
 - Detailed dimension breakdown
-- Dimension scores
-- Dimension summaries
-- Dimension-specific issues
-- Dimension-specific recommendations

 ### Breakdown

-The Breakdown page provides a focused view of each individual evaluation dimension.

-It allows users to inspect:

-- Structure
-- Security
-- Scalability
-- Performance
-- Cost

-Each dimension contains its own evaluation information, issues, recommendations, and score.
+A focused view of each individual evaluation dimension — Structure, Security, Scalability, Performance, Cost — each with its own summary, issues, recommendations, and score.

 ### Export

-The Export page allows the evaluation results to be exported as a PDF report.
+Allows the evaluation results to be exported as a PDF report.

 ## Problems Faced During Development